This post contains affiliate links.

 The Silhouette Design Studio is far more powerful and advanced than the Cricut Design Space.
 The Silhouette software allows users complete freedom to create their own designs from scratch.
 The images that can be purchased are also more professional looking, rather than the simple, clip-art looking designs from the Cricut store.
 There is more of a learning curve with the Silhouette software compared to the Cricut software.

 The Cricut Design Space software is easier and more simple to use compared to the Silhouette Design Studio software.
 This is good for users who want to create simple designs and won’t be creating designs from scratch.
 You can create designs from scratch using the Cricut software, but options are very limited.
 The Cricut Design Space was designed for importing existing designs created in other programs into the Cricut software.
-One important difference to know is that the Cricut Design Space requires internet connection, and that projects and linked cartridges are stored in the cloud.
+One important difference to know is that the Cricut Design Space requires an internet connection and that projects and linked cartridges are stored in the cloud.

 Compatible file types for the Cricut Software are .svg, .png, .dxf, .gif, .bmp and .jpg.

-When it comes to the Silhouette Cameo vs Cricut Explore and deciding which one is better, it all depends on your needs.
+When it comes to the Silhouette Cameo vs Cricut Explore Air and deciding which one is better, it all depends on your needs.

-Why the Cricut Explore is better
+Why the Cricut Explore Air is better

 Why the Silhouette Cameo is better

 If you want more freedom to create your own shapes, consider getting the Silhouette Cameo cutting machine.
 The software is powerful, but the downside is that the Cameo cutting force is limited to 210 grams of force, so you won’t be able to cut as many materials as the Cricut.
 You will also need to upgrade the software to be able to import .svg files.
 For more cutting force check out my Silhouette Cameo 4 review.